-Graduates may be employed by: professional associations, corporations, conference centers, hotels, resorts and special event venues.
+Graduates may be employed by: professional associations, corporations, non-profit organizations, conference centers, hotels, resorts and special event venues.

 This program is endorsed by Meeting Professionals International - Wisconsin Chapter, a community of the world's largest professional organization for meeting professionals.